FAQs and troubleshooting

 - Run

-to deploy - The updated component replaces the previous version
+npx webflow library shareto deploy - The updated component replaces the previous version

 Note: You can’t update individual components - the entire library is deployed as one unit.

-Can I test components locally before deploying?
+Can I test components locally before importing?

 Yes, use the local bundling feature:

-folder you can serve locally for testing.
+This creates a dist folder you can serve locally for testing.

 How do I handle component versioning?